kavenir/kavenir-tswd-portfolio/final-project-part-two.md

 - **Interviewee A.** Female (mid-30s) with a business and logistics background who lived in Northern Chicago for 6 years.
 - **Interviewee B.** Male (early-30s) with an information technology, policy, and data analytics background who is enviornmentally concious due to previous enviornmental experiences within his hometown in India.
-- **Interviewee C.** Male (early-20s) with a biomedical engineering and physics background with no prior knowledge of tree equity or tree canopy.
+- **Interviewee C.** Male (early-20s) with a biomedical engineering and physics background with little prior knowledge of tree equity or tree canopy and is indifferent about the issue.

 ### Interview script
 In designing my Interview Script, I focused on three main areas (2 of which are from the GoodCharts Critque Method, 1 from GoodCharts Chapter 7):